 2. Introduction

 Sarcocystosis is a protozoan infection affecting animals and humans by various Sarcocystis spp.
-(Dubey, 1989), Sarcocystis spp. are obligatory, heteroxenous parasites and exhibits a digenetic life cycle, characterized by its utilization of carnivores as definitive host and herbivores as intermediate host.
+(Dubey, 1989).
+Sarcocystis spp. are obligatory, heteroxenous parasites and exhibits a digenetic life cycle, characterized by its utilization of carnivores as definitive host and herbivores as intermediate host.
 This genus now has 189 species recognized all around the world (Abdullah, 2021).
 Sarcocystosis in domestic animals is common in India and has been observed in cattle, buffaloes, sheep, goats, horses, and pigs from diverse regions of the nation (Shah, 1983).
 Sheep serve as intermediate host for six distinct species of Sarcocystis, viz., S. tenella, S. arieticanis, S. gigantea, S. medusiformis, S. mihoensis, and S. microps.
 Sarcocystis tenella and S. arieticanis which are pathogenic and produce microscopic cysts that are transferred by canids whereas S. gigantea and S. medusiformis which are non-pathogenic but form macroscopic cysts that are visible to the naked eye and are spread by felids.
 Anaemia, weight loss, and impaired weight growth are common in infected animals.
 When the central nervous system is affected, hind limb paralysis, ataxia, paresis, myopathy, and mortality are all possible (Buxton 1998).
 Infection in pregnant sheep can causes abortions and foetal deaths.
 Decrease in animal products including meat and wool as well as infertility are further economic losses.
 The condemnation of carcasses is thought to result in annual economic losses of 20 million euros in Spain (Rahdar et al.,2017).
 Whole or partial carcasses at slaughterhouses are also condemned.
 Sarcocystis infection poses a risk to food safety and public health in addition to causing financial losses in the animal husbandry industry (Dong et al., 2018).
 The type of parasite present and the quantity of oocysts consumed determine how severe the symptoms are in animals.
 During slaughter, the meat having macrosarcocysts can be viewed with naked eye and can be removed but the microsarcocysts which are pathogenic are not visible.
 Therefore, to avoid consumption of such infected meat (unsafe) we decided to standardize a serological test to diagnose the infection during ante-mortem examination.
 Telangana is number one in sheep population in India as per 20th national livestock census conducted in 2019 and accordingly mutton consumption.
 Dasmabai et al. (2017) and Rashmitha et al. (2019) studied the seroprevalence of bovine sarcocystosis in Telangana state but the studies on ovine sarcocystosis are scant.
 Hence, it is proposed to standardize an economical, easy to perform serological test in live animal at the abattoir during ante-mortem examination to minimize economic loss and any possibility of zoonotic infections.

 3. Materials and methods